horke-root/table/README.md

 ```
 ```[WARNING] dont use [package].zip```

-# If you seen error:
+# If you find error:

 Plese send message and log, and if you can re-write code and send this to me.